CastroForGeorgia/GA-5/_posts/2024-12-26-the-end-of-legacy-democrats.md

 This is a call to **restore faith in democracy** by creating a Democratic Party that truly represents and empowers everyday people.
 We stand at a defining moment—will we cling to outdated leadership or embrace the next wave of bold, grassroots-driven reform?

 **The future of the Democratic Party is in our hands.** Let’s seize it together.
+[Donate Today!](https://secure.actblue.com/donate/castroforgeorgia)